-Sciatica is a medical condition that causes pain in the lower extremities, and in some cases, other parts of the body, resulting from inflammation or irritation of the sciatic nerve.
-Typically, pain is experienced in the lower back area and behind the thigh.
-The sciatic nerve is the largest nerve in the body, running from the lower back through the gluteus and down the lower limb.
-People who suffer from sciatica describe the pain as burning or tingling, but it can also be sharp in nature.
-The good news is that sciatica often resolves on its own after a short period of time.
-Here are ten symptoms of sciatica:
+Sciatica is a medical condition that causes pain due to inflammation or irritation of the sciatic nerve.
+Most people with the condition experience pain in the lower back and behind the thigh.
+The sciatic nerve is the largest and longest nerve in the body, running from the lower back through the gluteus and into the thigh.
+People with sciatica describe the pain as burning, tingling, or sharp.
+Often, sciatica flare-ups resolve on their own after some time.

-Pain in the lower back is often the first symptom that people with sciatica report.
-This pain is often characterized as deep and radiating, although it can also appear as a tingling sensation.
-The pain is caused by the spinal disc herniation pressing on one of the sacral nerve roots.
-This is the root cause in over 90% of the cases.
-In rare cases, other factors are to blame.
+Pain in the lower back is often the first symptom reported by people with sciatica.
+They may describe it as deep and radiating or tingling.
+Herniation of ] spinal disc that presses on the sciatic nerve is the cause of this sensation in more than 90% of cases.
 Treatment for this symptom often involves pain medications.
 Most of the time, the condition will resolve on its own without further medical intervention.

 Receive updates on the latest news and alerts straight to your inbox.